A two-site Kitaev chain in a two-dimensional electron gas: Acknowledgments

 \section{Acknowledgments}

 We thank M. Leijnse, G. Katsaros, G. Wang, N. van Loo, A. Bordin and F. Zatelli for valuable discussions and for providing comments on the manuscript.
 The experimental research at Delft was supported by the Dutch National Science Foundation (NWO) and a TKI grant of the Dutch Topsectoren Program.
 A.M.B. acknowledges NWO (HOTNANO) for their research funding.
 C-X.L. acknowledges subsidy by the Top consortium for Knowledge and Innovation program (TKI).
+S.G. and M.W acknowledge financial support from the Horizon Europe Framework Program of the European Commission through the European Innovation Council Pathfinder grant no. 101115315 (QuKiT).